Salisbury Mall Cinemas

 favorited this theater

 The Salisbury Mall Cinemas opened on December 13, 1985 as a first-run theatre by Premiere Theatres.
 Initially a 3-screen theatre, it is located in the Salisbury Mall Shopping Center, and was the first multiplex to open in all of Salisbury and Rowan County.
-Three other screens opened in 1986.
-Later taken over by Cinemark Cinemas, today it operates as a second-run theatre under an independent company.
+Three other screens opened on August 26, 1988.
+Later taken over by Cinemark Cinemas, it last operated as a second-run theatre under Kleeburg Cinemas and closed in 2011.
+By 2013 it had reopened, but had closed by April 2014.

 Contributed by